mtov/engsoftmoderna/en/chapter2.md

   Facebook
   Continuous Deployment

-19. Why are the Unified Process (UP) and Spiral not categorized as agile methods?
+19. Why are RUP and Spiral not categorized as agile methods?
 How do they differ from the Waterfall Model?